c-argus/kids-in-the-kitchen/README.md

 * Sign Up Page
   - The Sign Up page has a form so the user can sign up for the cooking class.
   - It collects information such as the kid's name, parent's name, email for contact.
 The user also will specify the age group of the kid.
-  - The Sign Up form is valuable to the user as it provides an easy and quick way to joing the Kids in the Kitchen cooking classes.
+  - The Sign Up form is valuable to the user as it provides an easy and quick way to join the Kids in the Kitchen cooking classes.

 ![Sign Up Form Page](assets/images/signup.PNG)

-* Contac Us Page
+* Contact Us Page
-  - The Contac Us Page provides a form for the user to fill in case of any information needed.
+  - The Contact Us Page provides a form for the user to contact the organization.
   - The interface is similar to an email structure.
-This way is possible to any user fill in the form without any trouble.
+Allowing any user fill in the form without any difficulty.

 ![Contac Us Form Page](assets/images/contactus.PNG)